List of Nova Scotia senators: Historical

-1 Senators are appointed to represent Nova Scotia.
-Each senator may choose to designate a geographic area within Nova Scotia as his or her division.

-2 Senators are appointed by the Governor-General of Canada on the recommendation of the prime minister.
-Senators appointed by royal proclamation were appointed at the Senate's founding directly by Queen Victoria.

 Maritimes regional senators

 Senators listed were appointed to represent the Maritimes under section 26 of the Constitution Act.
 This clause has only been used once before to appoint two extra senators to represent four regional Senate divisions: Ontario, Quebec, the Maritimes and the Western Provinces.

 As vacancies open up among the normal members of the Senate, they are automatically filled by the regional senators.
 Regional senators may also designate themselves to a senate division in any province of their choosing in their region.